paulogervasio/customlogrotation/README.md

 # Customized Log Rotation
 A customized log rotation script.

-All files with a pre defined date, 60 days ago per default, will be joined in a single compressed file and removed from directory.
+All files that not were modified, accessed since 60 days ago will be packet in a compressed file and removed from system.

 Will be util when your system storage is full and you not have any log system rotation configurated.